Qing-Lu/torch/Cheatsheet.md

 Windows
 -------

-Windows is not officially supported, but some users have had some success with running on Windows.
-Very draft beta instructions at [Windows](https://github.com/torch/torch7/wiki/Windows).
+Windows is not officially supported, but there exist a few options for Windows users.
+More information here: [Running Torch on Windows](https://github.com/torch/torch7/wiki/Windows)

 iOS
 ---------------